-Google Apps Script, Google Sheet
+Google Apps Script, Google Sheet – Recent updates can be found in the changelog.

 Sometimes something on the surface that sounds downright easy turns out to be quite a complex procedure.
 My recent experience in creating a Custom Unique ID in Google Sheets using Google Apps Script was a case in point.